Stephen Hsu: Technology work

 In 2000, Hsu went on leave from the University of Oregon to create Safeweb, an anonymizer service.
-In 2003, Symantec acquired SafeWeb for its SSL VPN technology (rack-mounted security hardware appliance).
+In 2003, SafeWeb was acquired by Symantec for its SSL VPN technology.

+In 2013, he served as scientific adviser to BGI (formerly Beijing Genomics Institute), and as a member of its Cognitive Genomics Lab.
-Hsu is a founder of Genomic Prediction, a company that develops technology for advanced genetic testing.

-Hsu also has an interest in psychometrics and human genetic variation, which he writes about in his blog and in other publications.
+Hsu is a founder of Genomic Prediction, a company that develops genetic testing for IVF embryos.
+Hsu has an interest in psychometrics and human genetic variation, which he writes about in his blog and in other publications.

 In 2017, Hsu and five collaborators published a paper in Genetics on the use of lasso to construct genomic predictors of complex human traits (height, bone density, cognitive ability), using data from the UK Biobank.
 Their genotype height predictor estimated adult height within an accuracy of roughly one inch.

 In 2018 his research group used the method on the same dataset to build genomic predictors for complex diseases such as hypothyroidism, (resistive) hypertension, type 1 and 2 diabetes, breast cancer, prostate cancer, testicular cancer, gallstones, glaucoma, gout, atrial fibrillation, high cholesterol, asthma, basal cell carcinoma, malignant melanoma, and heart attack.
 Outliers in risk score (e.g., 99th percentile) were shown, in out-of-sample validation tests, to have up to ten times the risk of ordinary individuals for the specific conditions.
 The predictors use as input information dozens to thousands of common SNPs measured for each individual.

-He serves as scientific adviser to BGI (formerly Beijing Genomics Institute), and as a member of its Cognitive Genomics Lab.